New York Career Fair

 Jewelers of America

-Amanda Gizzi is the Director of Public Relations & Events for Jewelers of America (JA), a nonprofit trade association serving the fine jewelry marketplace.
-With the primary mission promoting consumer confidence, JA is unique resource for trend forecasting, industry information, statistics, gift giving ideas, up-and-coming designers and shopping tips.
-As a nationally recognized industry spokesperson, Gizzi appears regularly on television morning shows, is quoted in magazines, and is an authority on fine jewelry and watch trends.
+Amanda Gizzi is the Director of Public Relations & Events for Jewelers of America (JA), a non-profit trade association serving the fine jewelry marketplace.
+With its primary mission being promoting consumer confidence, JA is a unique resource for trend forecasting, industry information, statistics, gift giving ideas, up-and-coming designers and shopping tips.
+As a nationally recognised industry spokesperson, Gizzi appears regularly on television morning shows, is quoted in magazines, and is an authority on fine jewelry and watch trends.
 She recently won the Women’s Jewelry Association’s Award for Excellence in Marketing/Communications.

 Susan M. Jacques became GIA’s president and CEO in January 2014.
-She received her GIA Graduate Gemologist (GG) diploma in 1980 and is a Fellow of the Gemmological Association of Great Britain.
+She received her GIA Graduate Gemmologist diploma in 1980 and is a Fellow of the Gemological Association of Great Britain.
 Early in her career, Jacques joined Borsheim’s Fine Jewelry and Gifts in Omaha, Nebraska.
 Jacques was appointed president and CEO in 1994 by Warren Buffett, chairman of Berkshire Hathaway, Inc., which had acquired Borsheim’s in 1989.
-She is active in several trade organizations, is a board member of the Jewelers Vigilance Committee, and has served on the boards of Creighton University, Jewelers of America, and Jewelers for Children.
+She is active in several trade organisations, is a board member of the Jewelers Vigilance Committee and has served on the boards of Creighton University, Jewelers of America and Jewelers for Children.
 She joined the GIA Board of Governors in 1996 and was chair from 2008 until 2014.

-During her more than 27-year tenure at GIA, she has played a key role in shaping the Institute’s activities, philosophy, and development, in addition to establishing its marketing policies and objectives.
-As co-founder of GIA’s Jewelry Career Fair, she is responsible for its creation and development as the industry’s preeminent annual recruitment event.
-She currently oversees all domestic and international marketing, public relations, communications, and outreach efforts for GIA.
+During her more than 27-year tenure at GIA, she has played a key role in shaping the Institute’s activities, philosophy and development, in addition to establishing its marketing policies and objectives.
+As co-founder of GIA’s Jewelry Careers Fair, she is responsible for its creation and development as the industry’s pre-eminent annual recruitment event.
+She currently oversees all domestic and international marketing, public relations, communications and outreach efforts for GIA.

-A firm believer in service to the community and the industry, Kimmel has also contributed much of her free time and energy to many industry organizations.
+A firm believer in service to the community and the industry, Kimmel has also contributed much of her free time and energy to many industry organisations.

 Hank Siegel is president of Hamilton Jewelers of Princeton and Palm Beach.
 Under his direction, Siegel has grown the business to include Hamilton for Business (offering business recognition gifts); Hamilton Insignia (producing and selling insignia and commemorative pieces for military and lineage societies); H1912 (selling authentic vintage luxury); and more.

-Siegel earned a bachelor’s degree in business administration from Emory University in Atlanta, an MBA from Boston University Graduate School of Management, and a Graduate Gemologist diploma from GIA.
-He has served on GIA’s Board of Governors; the Jewelry Information Center, Jewelers of America, and Jewelers for Children’s Board of Directors; and the JCK Show and Couture Show Advisory Boards.
+Siegel earned a bachelor’s degree in business administration from Emory University in Atlanta, an MBA from Boston University Graduate School of Management and a Graduate Gemologist diploma from GIA.
+He has served on GIA’s Board of Governors; the Jewelry Information Center, Jewelers of America and Jewelers for Children’s Boards of Directors; and the JCK Show and Couture Show Advisory Boards.